 Sow all year in punnets indoors / scatter in the garden in spring or autumn.

-INDOORS: First sow the seeds in a punnet on the surface of good quality seed raising mix.
+Sow indoors for quick plants & early flowers: First sow the seeds in a punnet on the surface of good quality seed raising mix.

 Then pat gently to the surface to ensure good contact.

 Now barely cover the seed with sieved mix / vermiculite / or fine sandy grit.

 Because these seeds need light to germinate, so do not bury them.

 Now thoroughly moisten the sown punnet by standing in a shallow water bath.